Critical Reflex

-Critical Reflex (stylized in all caps) is an independent video game publisher based in Nicosia, Cyprus.
+Critical Reflex (stylised in all caps) is an independent video game publisher based in Nicosia, Cyprus.
 The studio is known for publishing games such as Mouthwashing, No, I'm not a Human, Arctic Eggs and Buckshot Roulette.
 They are widely recognised for "creepy" and "surreal" aesthetic of their games.

 History

 Critical Reflex was founded in 2020, as a fully remote video game publisher that focuses on "experimental, atmospheric, genre-bending titles".
 The CEO of the company describes it as a publisher that wants to promote a developer's vision long-term, that makes projects "from fans, for fans".

 On 20 October 2023, Critical Reflex, a sub-label company CR Channel focused on working with horror games, now included games such as Drowned Lake, Teleforum, Buckshot Roulette and Flawless Abbey.
 CR Channel was described by company as "haunted television broadcast you tune into by accident at midnight".

 On 5 April 2024, the company released a game called Buckshot Roulette on Steam, that originally started as an indie game on Itch.io by Estonian developer Mike Klubnika.
 The game quickly attracted mass attention, collecting more than 6,000 reviews in 4 days on Steam, with 96% of them being positive, and peaking over 75,000 viewers on Twitch upon its launch.

 On 26 September 2024, the video game Mouthwashing developed by Wrong Organ was published on Steam.
 The game has collected about 1,500 positive reviews in 9 days, achieving a user score of 9.0 on Metacritic, being one of the highest-rated games of 2024.
 By 20 February 2024, the game has sold 500,000 copies on Steam, winning "Best Narrative" and "Players' Choice" categories in The Horror Game Awards 2024.